Energizer Holdings (EPC) Q2 2017 Results - Earnings Call Transcript

 Nik Modi - RBC Capital Markets LLC

 Great.
 And then just if I can slip in one more on Shave Clubs.
-I mean, some of the intel we've been picking up is that they are starting to kind of subside in terms of the growth rate as repeat rates aren't matching up the trial rates, and I'm just curious on if you've observed – what you've observed through your data?
+I mean, some of the intel we've been picking up is that they are starting to kind of subside in terms of the growth rate as repeat rates aren't matching up to trial rates, and I'm just curious on if you've observed – what you've observed through your data.

 David P. Hatfield - Energizer Holdings, Inc.